U.S. Supreme Court takes major case on carrying concealed handguns | Law-Order

 The U.S. Supreme Court stepped back into the heated debate over gun rights on Monday, agreeing to hear a challenge backed by the National Rifle Association to New York state's restrictions on people carrying concealed handguns in public in a case that could further undermine firearms control efforts nationally.
 The justices took up an appeal by two gun owners and the New York affiliate of the NRA, an influential gun rights group closely aligned with Republicans, of a lower court ruling throwing out their challenge to the restrictions on concealed handguns outside the home.

 Lower courts rejected the argument made by the plaintiffs that the restrictions violated the U.S. Constitution's Second Amendment right to keep and bear arms.
 The lawsuit seeks an unfettered right to carry concealed handguns in public.
-The case could lead to the most consequential ruling on the scope of the Second Amendment in more than a decade.
+The case could lead to the most consequential ruling on the Second Amendment's scope in more than a decade.
 The court's 6-3 conservative majority is seen as sympathetic to an expansive view of Second Amendment rights.

+Gun control advocates are concerned that the conservative justices could create a standard for gun control that could imperil existing policies at the state level including expanded criminal background checks for gun buyers and "red flag" laws targeting the firearms of people deemed dangerous by the courts.
+A state firearms licensing officer had granted the two gun owners "concealed carry" permits but restricted them to hunting and target practice, prompting the legal challenge.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)